cfhirsch/adventofcode2023/README.md

 # adventofcode2023

-Days that have been solved so far (both parts are solved unless otherwise specified).
+What follows are some notes about Days and Parts that have been solved so far.
+If I don't mention part two on a particular day, it means I haven't solved it yet.

 The code for each day's solutions is in the PuzzleSolver folder.

 ## Dec 1

+### Part One:
 Part 1 was a straightforward scan through each input line to look for digits.

+### Part Two:
 Solving Part 2 entailed scanning through the line to look for words for digits, in addition to digits.
 One gotcha was to be mindful of overlap between digit words.
 For example, "twone" contains 2 AND 1 and both digits need to be added to the list.

 ## Dec 2

+### Part One:
+### Part Two:
 Solving both parts was straightforward; split each line into the list of samples, use a regex to determine number and color of blocks, then apply whatever logic was applicable to each part.